 The following table sets forth the name, municipality of residence, position held with the Company, principal occupation and number of shares beneficially owned by each person who is a director and/or an executive officer of the Company.
 Messrs.
-Line and Rosselot are due to retire by rotation at the next annual general meeting of shareholders of the Company, subject to earlier resignation or removal.
-Mr. Aquiles Alegria and Mr Felipe Swett having been appointed during the period since the last annual general meeting will be required to offer themselves for re-election by shareholders at the next annual general meeting.
-If not re-elected they will be required to vacate office immediately following the conclusion of the annual general meeting.
-Fratelli investments Limited has during the financial year ended 31 December 2014 held the right to nominate one director to the board of directors of the Company for so long as it owns at least 15% of the issued Ordinary Shares, the right to nominate two directors to the Board of Directors (including any existing appointee) and for as long as it holds more than 50% of the shares of the company shall be permitted to appoint one further director to the Board of Directors.
+Bañados, Williams and Hodgson are due to retire by rotation at the next annual general meeting of shareholders of the Company, subject to earlier resignation or removal.
+Fratelli investments Limited has during the financial year ended 31 December 2015 held the right to nominate one director to the board of directors of the Company for so long as it owns at least 15% of the issued Ordinary Shares, the right to nominate two directors to the Board of Directors (including any existing appointee) and for as long as it holds more than 50% of the shares of the company shall be permitted to appoint one further director to the Board of Directors.
 This right was re-affirmed in the Lock-in and Relationship Agreement dated January 28, 2014.

-Name and Municipality of Residence Date of Appointment Position with the Company Principal Occupation (1) Ordinary Shares held MICHAEL J HODGSON Cornwall, UK February 1, 2007 Chief Executive Officer and Director Chief Executive Officer of the Company 441,320 CLIVE M LINE ACA Surrey, UK March 14, 2005 Chief Financial Officer, Secretary and Director Chief Financial Officer of the Company 766,653 ULISSES MELO Minas Gerais, BRAZIL January 15, 2006 Country Manager, Brazil General Manager, Brazil - Legal and Financial - T. Sean Harvey (2)(3)(4) Ontario, Canada March 30, 2011 Director Businessman 1,200,000 MELVYN WILLIAMS (2)(3)(4) Cheshire, UK March 30, 2011 Director Retired - formerly Chief Financial Officer, Brigus Gold 295,000

-Name and Municipality of Residence Date of Appointment Position with the Company Principal Occupation(1) Corp.
-Ordinary Shares held EDUARDO ROSSELOT, Santiago, CHILE October 2, 2012 Director Mining Engineer - NICOLAS BANADOS (4)(5) Santiago, CHILE May 13, 2013 Director Investment Manager 22,443,947 HECTOR AQUILES ALEGRIA OLATE (2) Santiago, CHILE July 7,2014 Director Geologist 100,000 FELIPE SWETT LIRA (2)(3) Santiago, CHILE September 30, 2104 Director Investment Manager -
+Name and Municipality of Residence Date of Appointment Position with the Company Principal Occupation (1) Ordinary Shares held MICHAEL J HODGSON Cornwall, UK February 1, 2007 Chief Executive Officer and Director Chief Executive Officer of the Company 441,320 CLIVE M LINE ACA Surrey, UK March 14, 2005 Chief Financial Officer, Secretary and Director Chief Financial Officer of the Company 766,653 ULISSES MELO Minas Gerais, BRAZIL January 15, 2006 Country Manager, Brazil General Manager, Brazil - Legal and Financial - T. SEAN HARVEY (2)(3)(4) Ontario, CANADA March 30, 2011 Director Businessman 1,200,000 MELVYN WILLIAMS (2)(3)(4) Cheshire, UK March 30, 2011 Director Retired - formerly Chief Financial Officer, Brigus Gold Corp.
+295,000 EDUARDO ROSSELOT, Santiago, CHILE October 2, 2012 Director Mining Engineer - NICOLAS BANADOS (4)(5) Santiago, CHILE May 13, 2013 Director Investment Manager 22,443,947 HECTOR AQUILES ALEGRIA OLATE (2) Santiago, CHILE July 7,2014 Director Geologist 100,000 FELIPE SWETT LIRA (2)(3) Santiago, CHILE September 30, 2104 Director Investment Manager -

-(1) Please see biographies below for details of principal occupation for five preceding years.
+$^{(1) \}quad \text{Please see biographies below for details of principal occupation for five preceding years.} \\$